 After a few weeks of changes, it is time to reinforce the changes with the organization so that they are internalised for good (and you can move on).
 You know your process change has been successful when it becomes the new way of doing things.
 There are two important things to focus on at this point:

-- buy tinidazole online Hold employees accountable for the change.
+- source link Hold employees accountable for the change.
 Once they have committed to the changes, they must execute on the new processes consistently.
 If they don't, understand why not and use the feedback to build a continuous improvement loop.
 If specific employees do not have feedback but avoid following the process anyway, it could just be them being inflexible.

 As with all change initiatives, there is no guarantee that the above steps will work.
 However, if you have not gone through the steps above, your changes are more likely to fail.